missystar/Went/Glossary-of-Terms.md

 #### BCCH Manipulation

 >A special technique.
-GSM interceptors (IMEI/IMSI-Catchers) uses BCCH manipulation to give a "virtual power" effect of up to several hundred watts.
-By doing that, a GSM interceptor will trick the handsets, which will always choose the "BTS" with the strongest signal.
-As well, by changing Cell ID (all other network parameters remains the same - MCC, MNC, LAC) and ARFCN, the interceptor is forcing the cell phones within the area to send registration requests, collecting this way phones identifiers: IMSI, IMEI, classmark, etc.
+GSM Interceptors (IMEI/IMSI-Catchers) uses BCCH manipulation to give a "virtual power" effect of up to several hundred watts.
+By doing that, a GSM Interceptor will trick the handsets, which will always choose the "BTS" with the strongest signal.
+As well, by changing Cell ID (all other network parameters remains the same - MCC, MNC, LAC) and ARFCN, the Interceptor is forcing the cell phones within the area to send registration requests, collecting this way phones identifiers: IMSI, IMEI, classmark, etc.

 ---